 How to match insulin regimens to different nutritional needs NPO, TPN and grazing patients?
 Tips for tailoring basal-bolus regimens by Deborah Gesensway

 Published in the April 2008 issue of Today's Hospitalist

 Hospitalized diabetic patients who can’t eat regular meals can be among the trickiest patients to manage.
 Give conventional sliding-scale insulin, and those patients are likely to experience a roller-coaster of hyper- and hypoglycemia.

 While basal-bolus regimens, also known as physiologic insulin, are the preferred way to give insulin to patients in the hospital, these regimens bring their own set of challenges.
-Inpatients may be eating one minute, then being told to stop for a procedure, throwing up or being switched to an entirely different type of feeding.
+Inpatients may be eating one minute, then being told to stop for a procedure, throwing up or

 “For any IV contrast studies, our radiology department now is asking patients to be NPO.”

 –Cheryl O’Malley, MD Banner Good Samaritan Medical Center